- Healthcare spending in 2021 was slower than in 2020, with a 2.7% increase percent.

 - The report added that in 2021 the number of uninsured people declined for the second consecutive year.

 - The article also stated that hospital service utilization increased significantly as pandemic restrictions were lifted.

 US healthcare spending grew 2.7 percent to $4.3 trillion in 2021.
 This is much slower than the increase of 10.3 percent seen in 2020.
-According to a Health Affairs study, the slower growth rate in 2021 was driven by a 3.5% decline in federal government expenditures for healthcare after a spike in 2020.
+According to a Health Affairs study, the slower growth rate in 2021 was driven by a 3.5% decline in federal government expenditures for healthcare.
 This spike primarily occurred in response to the COVID-19 pandemic.

 This new CMS analysis also stated that “three key factors affected the spending trend in2 2021, with the decline in federal government healthcare spending far outweighing greater use of healthcare goods and services and increased insurance coverage”.